nonikon/sshul/README.md

     libssh2-1.9.0/ltmain.sh
     ```
 3. run command `sshul -u` to upload the files above to `remote_path` (/tmp).
-4. run command `sshul -l` again, nothing will be showed. `sshul -u` will upload nothing also.
+4. run command `sshul -l` again, nothing will be shown.
+And `sshul -u` will upload nothing.
-5. when some files are *modified*, `sshul -l` will show the *modified* files, and `sshul -u` will upload them also.
+5. when some files are *modified*, `sshul -l` will show the *modified* files, and `sshul -u` will upload them.

 ## TODO
 - Monitor files and upload automatically.